Site founded Sept. 1, 2000. We passed 3.5 million page views on Oct. 10, 2009

 Room for your ad here

 There is room for your business on this page.
-Our Free Home Page section is now in its tenth year.
-Our site features more than 750 stories and 2,000 photos, and is the most comprehensive history website in northwest Washington.
-We literally cannot do this without sponsors.
+Our Free Home Page section is now in its seventeenth year.
+Our site features more than 800 stories and 2,000 photos, and is the most comprehensive history website in northwest Washington.
 As an advertiser, you receive a comprehensive package anchored by a webpage profiling the history of your business and/or building.
 You also receive a panel on this page like the ones above and a click-link to your webpage from each of our feature pages.
 The cost for this package for a full year is about the same as for just one medium-size ad in a newspaper.
 Please email for more information.
 We need your support.
 Thank you.

 More great places to